webhooksite/docs/docs/custom-actions.markdown

 ### Queue Profiles

-Per default, Custom Actions marked as Queued are run in a default queue - on a best-effort basis - with no limit on how many Custom Actions can run in a given time period.
+Per default, Custom Actions marked as Queued are run in a default queue – on a best-effort basis – with no limit on how many Custom Actions can run in a given time period.

-Queue Profiles allows you to use a shared configuration and control exactly how many jobs can run in a given period.
-This can useful when, for example, running actions that interact with APIs that have rate limits.
+Queue Profiles allow you to use a shared configuration and control or throttle exactly how many jobs can run in a given period.
+This can be useful when, for example, running actions that interact with APIs that have rate limits.

 <center><iframe width="100%" height="315" src="https://www.youtube.com/embed/clp4am_o6a0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>